Coartación (slavery): Other factors

 Urban slaves were also much more likely to become coartados than rural slaves.
 One reason is that it was easier for urban slaves to obtain money from outside jobs in order to make the down payment.
 The effect of urbanization on coartación was linked with gender in that the majority of female slaves who achieved freedom were also largely from urban households.
+Since there was such a large number proportion of female slaves in urban areas, these women were able to interact and see what freedom looked like and how it could be achieved, which drove them to seek legal assistance.
 However; by the 1860s, many rural Cuban slaves had learned about the possibilities of coartación and began to initiate the process in the courts.

 Generally, Creoles (American-born slaves) had better chances of becoming coartados, just as mixed-race slaves were more likely than black slaves.
 This is likely the result of better access to resources and proximity to the master.
 Many Creoles who had knowledge of the system also gave small sums of money on the birth of their child to ease their path to freedom.